-WDCE 1200 - Microsoft Word Intermediate 9 Contact hours
+WDCE 1200 - Microsoft Word Intermediate

 Delves into more advanced skills in this next level of Word.
 Some topics include working with styles, sections and columns.
 You also learn how to format tables, print labels and envelopes and work with graphics, as well as templates and Web features.